kpflugshaupt/Docker-Conda/README.md

 ### Interacting with the container's shell

 You can execute commands in the container to perform tasks such as installing packages or running scripts using two methods.

-    * Use the Jupyter lab terminal or
+*  Use the Jupyter lab terminal, or
 *  Open a new local terminal and run `make shell` to open a shell in the container.
 Close this shell with `exit`.

 ### Conda environments